 Because clinical studies are conducted under widely varying conditions, adverse reaction rates observed in the clinical studies of a drug cannot be directly compared to rates in the clinical studies of another drug and may not reflect the rates observed in practice.
 In three placebo-controlled clinical trials of up to 14 weeks duration, 4% (15/400) of patients treated with dalfampridine extended-release tablets 10 mg twice daily experienced one or more adverse reactions leading to discontinuation, compared to 2% (5/238) of placebo-treated patients.
-The adverse reactions leading to discontinuation of at least 2 patients treated with dalfampridine extended-release tablets and that led to discontinuation more frequently compared to placebo were headache (dalfampridine extended-release tablets 0.5%, placebo 0%), dizziness (dalfampridine extended-release tablets 0.5%, placebo 0%), dizziness (dalfampridine extended-release tablets 0.3%, placebo 0%).
+The adverse reactions leading to discontinuation of at least 2 patients treated with dalfampridine extended-release tablets and that led to discontinuation more frequently compared to placebo were headache (dalfampridine extended-release tablets 0.5%, placebo 0%), balance disorder (dalfampridine extended-release tablets 0.5%, placebo 0%), dizziness (dalfampridine extended-release tablets 0.5%, placebo 0%), and confusional state (dalfampridine extended-release tablets 0.3%, placebo 0%).

-Table 1 lists adverse reactions that occurred in $\geq 2\%$ of patients treated with dalfampridine extended-release tablets 10 mg twice daily, and more frequently than in placebo-treated patients, in controlled clinical trials.
+Table 1 lists adverse reactions that occurred in ≥2% of patients treated with dalfampridine extended-release tablets 10 mg twice daily, and more frequently than in placebo-treated patients, in controlled clinical trials.